LucasSiedschlag/LucasSiedschlag/README.md

-# 👋 Hi there:
+# 👋 Hi there
-I'm Lucas Siedschlag, a passionate software developer and tech enthusiast.<br>With over 8 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.<br><br>
+I'm Lucas Siedschlag, a passionate software developer and tech enthusiast.<br>With over 8 years of experience in the field, I've had the opportunity to work on various exciting projects and explore different technologies.<br>

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/lucas-siedschlag-dev)